teimilola/teimilola.github.io/_posts/2020-01-01-organization-toolkit.md

 ## Coda

 I recently started using Coda as a replacement for Quip, Google Docs, or Evernote for maintaining project notes.
 I keep running notes for each project (kanban board to track progress, ongoing writeups of data, figures, hypotheses, and research directions), and these are especially useful for meetings with my advisor and teammates.
-I highly recommend maintaining these kinds of "lab books" both for presentation and self-organization.
+I recommend maintaining these kinds of "lab books" both for presentation and self-organization.

 Coda is a newer app, so I'm a bit hesitant to fully rely on it.
 What if it disappears six months from now?
 It hasn't complete replaced Evernote or Google Docs in my workflow, but for the limited scope of project notes, I'm enjoying it so far.
 It's not 100% perfect, but it ticks more of my boxes than the alternatives.